 Colorado has two different species of Screech-Owls, the Eastern and Western.
 As suggested by their name, these owls are known for their high-pitched screeches.
 Although similar, the Eastern and Western Screech-Owls are different species because they have differing sounds.
 Eastern Screech-Owls also have darker markings on their chests and bellies than their Western counterparts.
 Both are well-camouflaged to blend in easily with tree trunks.
 They feed on a variety of rodents, insects, reptiles, and small birds.
-Eastern Screech-Owls can be found in the far northeastern corner of the state and along the Kansas border.
+Eastern Screech-Owls are mostly found in the far northeastern corner of the state and along the Kansas border, but have increasingly been seen throughout the eastern half of the state including in the Denver metro area.
 Western Screech-Owls are typically found near the Arkansas River and in southwestern Colorado.

 With their white plumage, Snowy Owls are among the most distinctive owls found in Colorado.
 They typically live in Canada, Alaska, and the Arctic Tundra, only occasionally visiting Colorado and nearby states if there is a lack of food in their regular habitat.
 During the winter of 2017-18, a Snowy Owl was spotted in Westminster.